 - 1 thumbnail-size piece Fresh Ginger finely chopped

-- 1 tbsp Sesame Oil or sunflower/vegetable oil
+- 1 tablespoon Sesame Oil or sunflower/vegetable oil

 - Cook the rice noodles according to packet instructions.
 Meanwhile, chop the vegetables into long thin sticks.

 - In a large frying pan or wok over medium-low heat, saute the ginger and garlic in the sesame oil.
 Once fragrant, add the chopped vegetables, reserving some spring onions for garnish.

 - Stir fry the vegetables for 3-4 minutes until they are cooked but still crisp and vibrant.
 Add the lime juice, chilli flakes, soy sauce, and rice vinegar, and toss to combine.

 - Add the cooked and drained rice noodles to the pan and toss through.
 Serve the pad thai hot, topped with chopped nuts and the reserved spring onions.
 Enjoy!

 - You are looking for ~1.5 cups veggies in total.
 You can use any vegetables of your choice!